AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

   This option allows the specification of directories in which to search for missing source files.

   If the location of a source file, when built on a first machine, was ``/work/build_1234/src/main.adb`` but its location on the machine where the report is generated is ``/some/path/project/src/main.adb`` then passing :cmd-option:`--source-search=/some/path/project/src` will enable |gcv| to find the missing source file.
 This option also accepts response files.

-  This option can appear multiple times on the command line, and when trying to locate a missing source file, |gcv| will first try the :cmd-option:`--source-rebase` prefix pairs, if any, and if the source file was not found, it will then look for the file in all the directories passed with :cmd-option:`--source-search` in the order in which they appear on the command line.
+  This option can appear multiple times on the command line.
+Note that |gcv|
+  will first try the :cmd-option:`--source-rebase` prefix pairs, if any, and if the source file was not found, it will then look for  the file in all the directories passed with :cmd-option:`--source-search` in the order in which they appear on the command line.

 These two options perform very similar functions and can sometimes be used interchangeably, however the second option is less selective and can lead to